ausaccessfed/aaf-gumboot/README.md

 Routing to the appropriate controller for handling API requests **must** be undertaken using content within the Accept header.

 ##### Rails 4.x
-Appropriate routing in a Rails 4.x application can be achieved as follows
+Appropriate routing in a Rails 4.x application can be achieved as follows.
+Ensure your replace instances of *<your application name>* with something unique to your application i.e for the application named 'SAML service' we might use **`application/vnd.aaf.saml-service.v1+json`**

 `lib/api_constraints.rb`